Presentation: Pregnancy in which the mother is diagnosed with, or is a known carrier of, a haemoglobinopathy disease

 - R361 Sickle cell, thalassaemia and other haemoglobinopathies trait or carrier testing.
 This test is for individuals who are likely to have or carry a clinically significant haemoglobinopathy (other than sickle cell disease) based on initial protein testing.

-- This test requires blood to be collected in an EDTA tube.
+- R361 and R93 require blood to be collected in an EDTA (typically purple-topped) tube.
 Refer to your local Genomic Laboratory Hub for details of test request forms and where to send samples.

-- Pre-implantation genomic testing may be available if the woman presents pre-conceptually.
+- Pre-implantation genetic testing may be available if the woman presents pre-conceptually.
 Referral via clinical genetics is required.

 - A completed record of discussion form, or an alternative local consent form, will be required by the laboratory to process the sample.